tresoldi/ngesh/README.md

 ## What does "ngesh" mean?

-Technically it is just a name, but it was derived from one of the Sumerian words for "tree", [ĝeš](http://psd.museum.upenn.edu/epsd/epsd/e2052.html), albeit with an uncommon transcription.
+Technically it is just an unique name, but it was derived from one of the Sumerian words for "tree", [ĝeš](http://psd.museum.upenn.edu/epsd/epsd/e2052.html), albeit with an uncommon transcription.
 The name comes from the library once being a module of a larger system for simulating language evolution and benchmarking